Learn to Speak a Foreign Language from Scratch

 4. Put Your New Skills into Action

-There are plenty of things you could do to ensure you’re not just learning in a vacuum but actually put your newly acquired skills to use.
+There are plenty of things you could do to ensure you’re not just learning in a vacuum but actually putting your newly acquired skills to use.

 5. Don’t Be Afraid to Make Mistakes